AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch6.md

 reconstruction as part of the mastectomy.
 Radiation therapy (RT) is part of this treatment.

-After the mastectomy you will ¿nish chemotherapy if you didn’t complete the course before surgery and have radiation therapy.
+After the mastectomy you will finish chemotherapy if you didn’t complete the course before surgery and have radiation therapy.
 Tumors that are estrogen receptor-